osowski/ibm-containers-codemotion/2-docker-web-apps.md

 2. Hover over the purple icon for **Mongo**.
 This is the Mongo image that you pulled from the public DockerHub registry and pushed into your private registry.

   You will see a pop-up with the vulnerability assessment shown inline.
 This is a red/yellow/green scale.
-Your Mongo image should be a green status of "Okay".
+Your Mongo image should be a green status of **Safe to Deploy**.

 3. Click on the **Mongo** image and you are taken to the container deployment page.
 You won't deploy your container from here, but you can see the vulnerability assessment in full detail.